 “One of the myths out there is winning is the be-all and end-all.
 I disagree.
 I think there’s part, especially in the higher teams, where winning is in the back of your mind and it’s part of the process.
 But at a younger age, winning can come in all different forms.
 I think we see winning as you win or lose a game.
 Winning for a child can be ‘oh, I caught the ball’ or ‘I managed to pass to someone’ or ‘I ran off really quickly’.

-Boyens is a coach and a parent, and sees his role as creating an environment where young people can develop not only physically, but also as people.
+Boyens is a coach and a parent, and sees his role as creating an environment where children can develop not only physically, but also as people, while playing sports.
 Success, he says, isn’t about the number of games you win.

 “When you’re trying to measure success in young people, winning is quite an easy measurement to use.
 But the reality is, I can’t remember what I won when I was 12, 13, 14, or even older, but I remember the great coaches I had.
 I remember the people that I hung out with and I remember enjoying the journey.
 That is the stuff that helps create an ability to win in the future.
 If you put too much focus on winning, you can sometimes lose sight of the journey.